Shabnam-Khaqanpoor/Mini-OS/README.md

-# miniOS
+# mini OS

 ## 📂 Operating System File System Simulation

-miniOS is a **file system simulation** implemented in Python, providing functionalities for file creation, deletion, renaming, compression, scheduling, and directory management.
+mini OS is a **file system simulation** implemented in Python, providing functionalities for file creation, deletion, renaming, compression, scheduling, and directory management.
 It simulates a **FAT-based** file system with **block-based storage**, including disk formatting and metadata management.

 ---